 6c.
 I have/haven’t seen the book.

 The open frame would emphasize the time span.
-In everyday American we are likely to get the Simple Aspect with some cognitive ground:
+Everyday American is likely to bring some cognitive ground:

 6d.
 I never read / saw the book, and I was at the fair…

 6e.
 I was reading it that summer, when…